SrivishnuR/srivishnur.github.io/_posts/2023-03-03-autocomplete.md

 [4]
 ```

-Let’s say at each cursor position, 1-4, our code completion engine suggests an ID symbol.
-For the respective position, the valid ID mappings would be:
+Let’s say at each cursor position, 1-4, our code completion engine suggests an `ID` symbol.
+For the respective position, the valid `ID` mappings would be:

-1. globalVar
+1. `globalVar`
-2. globalVar, since we are before the definition of scopeVar
+2. `globalVar`, since we are before the definition of scopeVar
-3. globalVar and scopeVar, since we are past the definition of scopeVar
+3. `globalVar` and `scopeVar`, since we are past the definition of `scopeVar`
-4. globalVar, since scopeVar is out of scope
+4. `globalVar`, since `scopeVar` is out of scope

-As a result, we can’t trivially return all defined variables when we see an ID symbol.
+As a result, we can’t trivially return all defined variables when we see an `ID` symbol.
 We need to return suggestions based on the variable scope at the cursor position.
 Typically, the way a scoping system for a language is implemented is by utilizing the generated visitor, and if you’re building your own language, you most likely have a system built out which you can extend to generate the scope for code completion.
 There is a catch though – the code completion engine in the majority of cases deals with incomplete code, and as a result the scope generator also needs to be modified to be able to work with incomplete code.

 # Implementation
 So to build code completion, we first need to build an engine that can walk the ANTLR ARTN and retrieve us the code completion tokens, and then we need a mechanism to retrieve the scope at the cursor position.
 Finally, we need some code to wire this all together and output the options to the UI.